arcwhite/ScarletTokenReplacer/README.markdown

 A trivially simple token-replacement tool (I hesitate to call it a 'library').
-Given a token format (ie. '<<TOKEN>>' or '{TOKEN}') and a set of key-value pairs, we parse some body of text and replace those tokens with the appropriate values.
+Given a token format (ie. '&lt;&lt;TOKEN&gt;&gt;' or '{TOKEN}') and a set of key-value pairs, we parse some body of text and replace those tokens with the appropriate values.

 # DISCLAIMER